tanyagalkina/my_ftp/README.md

 	port is the port number on which the server socket listens path is the path to the home directory for the Anonymous user
 ```

-For USAGE Please look in the pdf at the root of repository